Archdiocese of Philadelphia: Churches

-Educational institutions
+Education

 Circa 1912 there were about 68,000 students in Catholic schools within the archdiocesan territory.
 This increased to 250,000 in 1961, but the figures decreased after that year.
 Enrollment was down to 68,000 in 2012.
 There were about 50,000 students in Catholic schools in the city of Philadelphia in 2000, and this figure decreased to 30,000 in 2010.
 In that span one Catholic high school and 23 Catholic elementary schools closed or merged, and the proliferation of charter schools in that period meant that the number of students combined in that type of school outnumbered that of the remaining Philadelphia Catholic schools.

 In 2012 the archdiocese proposed closing or merging 18 schools in Philadelphia and 31 schools outside of Philadelphia; the Philadelphia Inquirer stated this would further weaken Philadelphia's middle class.
 The proposal would affect 24% and 29% of the senior high and K-8 schools, respectively.